 Operating as a branch of the Self-Realization Fellowship, the Encinitas Temple provides awe-inspiring insights through lecture services, readings, and meditations.

-Services run daily from noon to 4 p.m. with many other opportunities for self-reflection all day Sunday.
-Even if you do not want to engage in their programming, it is worth the time to stop by to check out the garden oasis.
-It’s a very welcoming space to visitors so do stop in.
+Their calendar lists the many services and mediations that occur throughout the week.
+Even if you do not want to engage in their programming, it is worth stopping by to check out the garden oasis.
+It’s a very welcoming space to visitors, and the peaceful meditation gardens have stunning ocean views, so do stop by.

 Location: 185 Union Street, Encinitas, CA 92024

-Every Sunday from 10 a.m. to 2 p.m., you can stop by the Leucadia Farmers’ Market to experience all of the wonderful flavors of this region.
-In addition to nearly every organic fruit and vegetable imaginable, this farmers’ market regular features fresh fish, baked goods, wildflower honey, live plants, dog treats, candles and more.
+Every Sunday from 10 a.m. to 2 p.m., you can stop by the Leucadia Farmers’ Market to experience this region’s wonderful flavors.
+In addition to nearly every organic fruit and vegetable imaginable, this farmers’ market regularly features fresh fish, baked goods, wildflower honey, live plants, dog treats, candles, and more.

 Location: 1550 S El Camino Real, Encinitas, CA 92024

-For an inside look at how all your favorite works of art are made, you can visit the Lux Art Institute.
+For an inside look at how all your favorite works of art are made, you can visit the Institute of Contemporary Art North.
+Previously known as the Lux Art Institute, this renowned gallery merged with the San Diego Art Institute in 2021.
 With your price of admission, you will be treated to an up-close and personal artistic experience, giving you a chance to see how artists approach the creative process.

-They have new traveling artists visiting every month with a variety of mediums represented.
-During your visit, take the time to walk along the plant-lined path to see additional awe-inspiring works face to face.
+They regularly have new traveling artists with a variety of mediums represented.
+During your visit, take the time to walk along the plant-lined path to see additional awe-inspiring works face-to-face.
+The Institute sits on 6 acres of coastal land and it’s a peaceful and inspiring way to spend an afternoon.
 If you’re a local, check out the available art classes and programming for kids, teens, and adults.

 Location: 934 N Coast Hwy 101, Encinitas, CA 92024